slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to communicate?

 <!--
-> *'Always say less than necessary.' -- Kevin Kelly*
-> *'People can’t remember more than 3 points from a speech.' -- Kevin Kelly*

-- (kk) Rule of 3 in conversation.
-To get to the real reason, ask a person to go deeper than what they just said.
-Then again, and once more.
-The third time’s answer is close to the truth.
-- (kk) Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.
 - be autentic offer good energy, be human, build rapport, listen, humbleness, genuine appreciation.
 How to make a good first impression: putting your best foot forward actually reveals the real you.
-- Seek to understand before seeking to be understood Keep a journal and write about what you’re looking forward to and excited about in life.
+- Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.

-1 - «Rescue people instead of «cold calling».
-Include people to gain allies.
-Become the conduit in your circle — the one who makes sure introductions are made.
-It really is as simple as asking, “Have you met my friend, Johnny?”
-Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
-That’s all anyone wants when they’re out – to feel included.
-2 - Small and open groups.
-Opening line: "Hi, I'm X and I dont know anybody in this party."
-3 - Go to the bar and meet people there.
-4 - Help the hosters to serve food.
-5 - Escaping lines: how to politely end conversations.
-You should go on after 10 or 15 minutes.
-Think about it as exploring.
-	"excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave.
-	To rude people: «my mum always told me not to speak with strangers, now I know why» -->
+-->

 - Smile and relax.
 Stop trying to impress.
 Warmth comes from smiling while you speak.
 Popular people smile more than other people.
 Calm is largely a matter of slowing your speech down.
-Learn how to lessen the crushing pressure of being interesting by focusing on being interested: controlling the impression that you make on others takes a large amount of cognitive bandwidth and everything will appear as fake.
+Learn how to lessen the crushing pressure of being interesting by focusing on being interested: controlling the impression that you make on others takes a large amount of cognitive bandwidth and it will appear as fake.
 - Listen.
+Seek to understand before seeking to be understood.
 Don’t worry about what you’re going to say next.
 The best conversationalists are the best listeners.
 Ask a question.
 Listen to the answer.
 Respond in the form of a statement.
 Be interested to be interesting, Want to be the most interesting person in the room?
 Learn the art of active listening.
 How do I get them talking about themselves?
 It gives their brain as much pleasure as food or money.
 And when they open up, don’t judge..
 	- Mirroring: Repeat the last 1-3 words the person just said as a question.
 (Yes, it’s that simple.)
 	- Paraphrasing: Repeat what they just said in your own words.
 	- Emphasize Similarity, we like people who are like us.
-- Banish meaningless small talk and learn how to ask questions that build rapport and natural conversation.
-Treat new aquaintances as old friends.
-Build rapport, cut the BS.
-Speak what’s in your mind, sometimes it backfires, but be real.
-The best way to be highly influential is to be human to everyone you meet.
 - Get better at asking questions, they are more important than answers.
 But you must be curious, asking questions without paying attention is worthless.
 Making good/unusual questions will make people interested in you.
 Can be as simple as «what is your favourite book» or as deep as «why is your best friend, your best friend?».
 It’s hard to fake an answer.
 “What kind of challenges did you have at work this week?
 What kind of challenges do you have living in this part of the country?
 What kinds of challenges do you have raising teenagers?”
 Everyone has got challenges.
 It gets people to share what their priorities in life are at that point in time.
 Be interested to be interesting.
-- Talk about your passions instead of your accomplishments.
+- Banish meaningless small talk and learn how to ask questions that build rapport and natural conversation.
+Treat new aquaintances as old friends.
+Build rapport, cut the BS.
+Speak what’s in your mind, sometimes it backfires, but be real.
+The best way to be highly influential is to be human to everyone you meet.
+Talk about your passions instead of your accomplishments.
 Look for external catalysts as hints for stories and questions.
 Pick up on often-ignored (but crucially important) nonverbal cues.
 Best subjects to discuss: ask stuff outside of their expertise where you can add value, travel, sincere compliments or asking for advice.
 - Don’t be stubborn: you don’t always have to get the last word.
 Make your point and leave it.
 Let go.
 Is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don’t judge.
-- Know how to lead a conversation and how to go with the conversational flow.
+Know how to lead a conversation and how to go with the conversational flow.
 No one is inherently boring.
 They’re only boring because you haven’t asked the right questions.

+> *'Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.' -- Kevin Kelly*

 ### How to tell good stories?